sammlapp/training_gui/plan.md

 # Incomplete items:

+#TODO update
 - the multi-selects for filtering should use the same type of selector as the annotation panels, react-select

 # feature requests

+## rewind
 - throughout the application, when providing click-to-play spectrograms, make it so that clicking on the left 20% of the spectrogram rewinds the clip to the beginning instead of performing the play/pause action.
 Show a rewind icon when hovering over the left 20% of the spectrogram.

 ## create inference or annotation tasks via filtering and stratification:
-from wizard or from Explore tab
+from a "wizard" or from Explore tab

 start by creating or providing a table of audio file | location | start_timestamp | end timestamp